Mostly nonuniformly sectional expanding systems: Proof of the main statements

 Finally, make a Dehn surgery~\cite{goodman83} between $M^1$ and $M^2$ by indentifying $C \in \partial M^1$ with $C^\prime \in \partial M^2$, obtaining a new closed $3$-manifold $M$.
 Also, gluing $X^1$ and $X^2$ we can get a new vector field $X$ on $M$.
 This vector field has nonwandering set contained in the union of the sectional hyperbolic attracting set with no Lorenz-like singularities $A^* = W^{u}(\sigma_2) \cap A$ together with the repelling singularity $\sigma_1$; see \cite[Theorem A]{Morales07} for more details.

 Note that $\sigma_2$ is \emph{not active} and not Lorenz-like. \end{example}

-Examples~\ref{ex:gLorenzNeq} and~\ref{ex:SHnoLsing} are sectional-hyperbolic attracting sets which are not multi-singular hyperbolic according to the definition of Crovisier et al. Moreover, these exaples are $C^r$ robust for any $r\ge1$, that is, any $C^r$ small perturbation of the given vector fields exhibits a non-multi-singular hyperbolic attracting set.
+Examples~\ref{ex:gLorenzNeq} and~\ref{ex:SHnoLsing} are sectional-hyperbolic attracting sets which are not multi-singular hyperbolic according to the definition of Crovisier et al. Moreover, these examples are $C^r$ robust for any $r\ge1$, that is, any $C^r$ small perturbation of the given vector fields exhibits a non-multi-singular hyperbolic attracting set.
+In addition, both classes of vector fields are star vector fields.
 This completes the proof of Theorem~\ref{mthm:nonmsh}.

-\section{Proof of Theorem~\ref{mthm:nonsec}}
+\subsection{Proof of Theorem~\ref{mthm:nonsec}}

 Next we present two examples of non-sectional hyperbolic attractors which are MNUSE.